 First drill the holes into the sides of the post where you want to place the arms.
 Drill the holes the size of your wire that you are using for the arms.
-I use to use heavy cable wire when making these years ago, but since I didn’t have any on hand, (wire clothes hangers would probably work, but I don’t use them, so didn’t have any of those either) I used some heavy copper wire that I had for my jewelry making.
-(It was a little to heavy, my arm got tired of hammering it to flatten it).
+I use to use heavy cable wire when making these years ago, but since I didn’t have any on hand, so I used some heavy copper wire that I had for my jewelry making.
 Hold your wire up to the post to see what length you will need to cut for the appropriate size for the arms to be.
 Then add on about three to four inches extra.
 Take one end of each wire and curl it under so it won’t poke a hole into the sweater with the sharp ends.
 Now glue the other end of each wire into the post.

 Shape it up some so as to have shoulders for the sweater.
 Now prop up the arms to the position of holding a piece of sheet music and let dry.

 While your arms are drying you can get your sheet music ready.
 I painted both sides with Mod Podge so it would have a water proof coating.
 I painted each side twice, letting dry throughly between each coat.

 ***This post contains affiliate links, if you click on an affiliate link & buy something I may receive a small commission at no extra charge to you.
 The affiliate money I earn helps pay the expenses to keep this site running.
 Please read my full advertising disclosure for more info.
 Thanks so much for your support!***

 Ok, now lets paint the face of your Caroler.
 I didn’t have any flesh colored paint on hand so I just mixed up my own.
 I added two coats so the wood didn’t show through.
 I painted one Caroler with green eyes and the other with blue.
 I used mauve to sponge on the cheeks.
 The mouth I just painted oval because they are suppose to be singing anyway.